Organic Certification Process

 Step Five: Renewal and Recertification

 Certification is an annual process.
 Certified operations must submit the appropriate Organic System Plan Updates and certification fees each year and undergo annual inspections.
-Organic operators must notify DPI of any changes made to OSPs throughout the year.
+Organic operators must notify Clemson University of any changes made to OSPs throughout the year.

 Expect the certification process to take up to 90 days.
 If you have any questions or comments, please contact our friendly staff.